KÆRU

 They follow the light originating from the next corridor

 In the next room, sunlight shines down from a circular hole in the ceiling.
 Right below, at its center, an almond tree sprigs - its hanging leaves shaping the cast shadows in the rest of the small chamber.
-There, bioluminscent stone pervade the walls, giving life to otherwise dark corners. in front of the tree, a fire burns atop a bronze pedestal, adorned with shining silver.
+There, bioluminescent stone pervades the walls, giving life to otherwise dark corners. in front of the tree, a fire burns atop a bronze pedestal, adorned with shining silver.
 In the shadow of the tree, women dressed in simple red tunics and fashioning long hoop earing read from large and heavy books.
 Horizontal tattoos mark the corners of their eyes, and red circles the back of their hands; their arms are bare.
 Another woman appears from the shadows, wearing a blue tunic and thick tattoos under her eyes, lips, and neck.
 Her hair is buzzed and she carries the smile of a drunk.
 Without speaking, she approaches Fume and picks up the knife, then she approaches the tree and creates an incision in it, letting the sap of the tree mix with the dry blood on the blade.
 She sets the metal against the fire and cleans it with a rag, then grabs a walnut and cracks it open with the knife, laying it at the threshold of the blade and feeding it into David's mouth.
 His swallow is preceded by his prostration at her feet.

 The priestess moves to his ear as a mother to a son, and with a casual and caring tone speaks into his ear.